chemeng444/chemeng444.github.io/UNIX/README.md

 ```bash
 qstat -f <job_ID>
 ```
 Details about the job.
-Once the job has finished, this detail won’t be available.
+Once the job has finished, this detail won't be available.

 ___
 ```bash